 Southeast Kansas Rural Medical Education Track (SEK-RMET) in Pittsburg, Kansas

 The SEK-RMET allows four students to complete their third-year clerkships in a rural location.
 Students will spend up to 12 months at a rural site where they will complete family medicine, pediatrics, OB/GYN, half of the surgery rotation, preceptorship, sub-internship, critical care and possibly a rural elective.

 Like many other states, the Kansas rural physician workforce is predicted to face severe shortages soon.
 As more physicians enter retirement, 30 percent of Kansas physicians will be at retirement age or beyond in the next 10 years.
 New rural medical education programs in other regions of Kansas are a priority.
 We believe the development of tracks such as Pittsburg will lead the way to helping fill the gap in physician shortages.

 All KU Medical Center medical students complete a 4-week rural preceptorship during their senior year as part of graduation requirements.
 This preceptorship is designed to be a rural immersion experience in primary care medicine.
 Students are expected to function at the level of an intern during this formative month.
 Learn more about the required rural preceptorship >

-Rural Family Medicine Elective, FAPR975 (KC and Salina only)
+Rural Family Medicine Elective, FAPR975 (Kansas City and Salina only)

 Students can select additional educational experiences in rural communities.
 Students should meet with the rural office before going to assigned communities to discuss goals and purposes.
 Each elective will last for two weeks for four students each month.
 Students will receive two credits.